cfarkas/annotate_my_genomes/README.md

 conda activate annotate_my_genomes                             # load environment
 bash makefile.sh                                               # make  & install
 ```
+Users also will need these two dependences:
+- ncbi-blast+ version equal or higher than v2.7.1.
+To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#6-installing-up-to-date-ncbi-blast-version-v271
+- gcc/g++ compiler.
+To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#1-gcc-and-g-compilers-version--6

 After these steps, a conda enviroment called annotate_my_genomes can be managed as follows:
 ```